GSA/Section508.gov/_pages/content-pages/2021-09-30-iaaf-biographies.md

       <span>Jacob King began his career in disability services as a sign language interpreter, having learned the language at a young age from d/Deaf friends and receiving a degree in interpretation from Gallaudet university.</span>
     </p>
     <p>
       <span>After 5 years of freelance work, he entered the Federal sector as an interpreter and reasonable accommodation program manager.
 Now after 10 years in the federal Sector, Mr. King has worked in a range of disability services and Diversity and Inclusion programs.
-Currently, Mr King works in IT governance with a focus on data analytics and coordinates heavily with the 508 accessibility governance program.</span>
+Currently, Mr King works in IT governance with a focus on data analytics and coordinates heavily with the Section 508 accessibility governance program.</span>
     </p>
     <p>
-      <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2gs1"><em><span>International Digital Accessibilities Activities</span></em></a>
+      <em><span>Panelist: </span></em><a href="{{site.baseurl}}/iaaf/agenda-2021#d2gs1"><em><span>International Digital Accessibility Activities</span></em></a>
     </p>
   </div>
 </div>